austinpkugler/lego-price-tracker/README.md

 selling price is calculated every 2.5 seconds by averaging 100 listings of bulk Lego for sale.
 This value is visualized in a live graph.

-Built in Python using the ebaysdk, tkinter, and matplotlib.
+Built in Python using the ebaysdk, tkinter, matplotlib, and pandas modules.

 # Using the Price Tracker
 ## Setting Up the Repository